 This course undertakes an examination of the public sector as an economic agent.
 There are two sides to this now classic topic: taxation (the collection of public monies = Federal/State receipts) and expenditure (Federal/State outlays).
 This course will focus primarily on taxation, the logical, but not necessary (as we'll see) precursor to expenditure.
 The course is naturally theory based: in order to grasp how systems of taxation have developed, we need to model individual and firm behavior in static (one-time period), dynamic (inter-temporal settings), partial equilibrium (one person, one market), and general equilibrium (many people, many markets; inputs and outputs) settings.

 3. Course Information

-Homework assignments, answer keys, practice exams and announcements will be posted on the course Sakai page..
+Homework assignments, data web-sites, government web-sites, answer keys and announcements will be posted on the course web-page.

 4. Required Test Book